o3de/o3de.org/content/docs/user-guide/features/scripting/script-canvas/nodes-understanding.md

 ## Event Nodes {#script-canvas-nodes-understanding-event-nodes}

-In Lumberyard's [Event Bus \(EBus\) system](/docs/user-guide/features/engine/ebus/_index.md), events can be sent or received, so Script Canvas has sender nodes and receiver nodes\.
+In O3DE's [Event Bus \(EBus\) system](/docs/user-guide/features/engine/ebus/_index.md), events can be sent or received, so Script Canvas has sender nodes and receiver nodes\.

 ### Sender Nodes {#script-canvas-nodes-understanding-sender-nodes}